ani171/pes_asic_class/README.md

 ## Iverilog Design and testbench

--RTL Design is checked for adherence to the spec by simulating the design
+- RTL Design is checked for adherence to the spec by simulating the design
 - Simulator (Iverlog in here) is a tool used for checking the design ( aset of verilog codes in here)
 - Working of Simulator: The Simulator looks for changes in the input signal and evaluates the output.
 If the input values are changed, only then they are reflected in the changes in output values